authelia/authelia/docs/content/contributing/development/integration-suites.md

 ---
 title: "Integration Suites"
 description: "Integration Suites."
-lead: "This section covers the build process and how to perform tests in development."
+summary: "This section covers the build process and how to perform tests in development."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []